A new golden age

 The standard way of summarizing knowledge in academia is a literature review section of a journal article (or book or dissertation).
 They have become so ubiquitous and tedious that many recommend that they be omitted altogether.
 Who wants to read one more canned summary of the literature?

 Yet, the twofold purpose they serve (or served) is clear.
-On the one hand, so much has been written on a given subject that many readers require a brief guide to what we know.
+First, so much has been written on any given subject that many readers require a brief guide to what we know.
 (And the author’s review of the literature provides a quick test of whether they know what is going on - are they missing or misinterpreting important works?)
 Second, the literature review helps to situate the present research by identifying the gap in the literature that is being filled.

 Figure 1 shows trends for the phrases “literature review”, “review of the literature”, and “previous research” from the Google ngrams database.
-The idea (or at least the terminology) seems to emerge with modern disciplinarity and has taken off in recent years, though much of this is presumably due to the expansion of research.
+The idea (or at least the terminology) seems to emerge with modern disciplinarity and has taken off in recent years, though much of this is presumably due to the expansion of research in general.

 Figure 1: Google n-gram of the terms “literature review”, “review of the literature”, and “previous research”

 Because the ngrams are based on books, I tried this exercise with the same search terms on the flagship journals in economics (AER), political science (APSR), and sociology (ASR).
-The results, see Figure 2, were broadly similar with very few hits in the 1940s and 1950s, an increase in the 1960s and 1970s until they plateaued by the 1990s (the recent spike in the AER might be artefactual - I think JSTOR may have started including proceedings here as well).
+The results, see Figure 2, were broadly similar with very few hits in the 1940s and 1950s, an increase in the 1960s and 1970s, and a plateau by the 1990s (the recent spike in the AER might be artefactual - I think JSTOR may have started including proceedings here as well).

 Figure 2: Mentions of “literature review”, “review of the literature”, and “previous research” in flagship journals.